Katie Christo's Wiki

 I then show some of my favorite examples on SlideShare (many of which I've downloaded before hand).

-I end with showing the downloaded Becoming Presentation Zen which has a great demonstration of before and after slides. (don't know why but it won't embed - please click the links)
+I end with showing the downloaded Becoming Presentation Zen which has a great demonstration of before and after slides.

 Where do you find the images?